Netflix/metaflow/README.md

 ## Getting Started

-Getting up and running with Metaflow is easy.
+Getting up and running with Metaflow is easy!

 ### Python
 Install metaflow from [pypi](https://pypi.org/project/metaflow/):